 Parents/caregivers are strongly encouraged to monitor their children for signs of illness every day as they are the front line for assessing illness in their children.
 Students who are sick should not attend school.
-Our district will strictly enforce exclusion criteria for both students and staff (see below).
-In future communications, our district will educate parents about the importance of monitoring symptoms and keeping children home while ill.
-We will also provide a list of symptoms that families should check for before leaving for school.
+Our district will enforce exclusion criteria for both students and staff (see below).
 One COVID Assurance checklist will be sent in the first Genesis blast of the school year.
 This will ensure all parents have read the signs and symptoms of COVID before the school year starts.

 Families should contact the absence line if their child will not attend school.
 This is our reporting system for student absences.
+Families should fill out the COVID Reporting Form online to report any student positive COVID case.